MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-product-info-for-apps-and-add-ons.md

 ## Get info for the current app

-To get Store product info about the current app, use the [GetStoreProductForCurrentAppAsync](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getstoreproductforcurrentappasync.aspx) method.
+To get Store product info about the current app, use the [GetStoreProductForCurrentAppAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetStoreProductForCurrentAppAsync_) method.
 This is an asynchronous method that returns a [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) object that you can use to get info such as the price.

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[GetProductInfo](./code/InAppPurchasesAndLicenses_RS1/cs/GetAppInfoPage.xaml.cs#GetAppInfo)]

-## Get info for products with known Store IDs
+## Get info for add-ons with known Store IDs that are associated with the current app

-To get Store product info for apps or add-ons for which you already know the [Store IDs](in-app-purchases-and-trials.md#store_ids), use the [GetStoreProductsAsync](https://msdn.microsoft.com/library/windows/apps/mt706579.aspx) method.
-This is an asynchronous method that returns a collection of  [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) objects that represent each of the apps or add-ons.
+To get Store product info for add-ons that are associated with the current app and for which you already know the [Store IDs](in-app-purchases-and-trials.md#store_ids), use the [GetStoreProductsAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetStoreProductsAsync_) method.
+This is an asynchronous method that returns a collection of  [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) objects that represent each of the add-ons.
 In addition to the Store IDs, you must pass a list of strings to this method that identify the types of the add-ons.
 For a list of the supported string values, see the [ProductKind](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.productkind.aspx) property.

+> [!NOTE]
+> The **GetStoreProductsAsync** method returns product info for the specified add-ons that are associated with the app, regardless of whether the add-ons are currently available for purchase.
+To retrieve info for all the add-ons for the current app that can currently be purchased, use the **GetAssociatedStoreProductsAsync** method as described in the [following section](#get-info-for-add-ons-that-are-available-for-purchase-from-the-current-app) instead.

-The following example retrieves info for durable add-ons with the specified Store IDs.
+This example retrieves info for durable add-ons with the specified Store IDs that are associated with the current app.

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[GetProductInfo](./code/InAppPurchasesAndLicenses_RS1/cs/GetProductInfoPage.xaml.cs#GetProductInfo)]

-## Get info for add-ons that are available for the current app
+## Get info for add-ons that are available for purchase from the current app

-To get Store product info for the add-ons that are available for the current app, use the [GetAssociatedStoreProductsAsync](https://msdn.microsoft.com/library/windows/apps/mt706571.aspx) method.
+To get Store product info for the add-ons that are currently available for purchase from the current app, use the [GetAssociatedStoreProductsAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetAssociatedStoreProductsAsync_) method.
 This is an asynchronous method that returns a collection of  [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) objects that represent each of the available add-ons.
 You must pass a list of strings to this method that identify the types of add-ons you want to retrieve.
 For a list of the supported string values, see the [ProductKind](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.productkind.aspx) property.

 > [!NOTE]
-> If the app has many add-ons, you can alternatively use the [GetAssociatedStoreProductsWithPagingAsync](https://msdn.microsoft.com/library/windows/apps/mt706572.aspx) method to use paging to return the add-on results.
+> If the app has many add-ons that are available for purchase, you can alternatively use the [GetAssociatedStoreProductsWithPagingAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetAssociatedStoreProductsWithPagingAsync_) method to use paging to return the add-on results.

-The following example retrieves info for all durable add-ons, Store-managed consumable add-ons, and developer-managed consumable add-ons.
+The following example retrieves info for all durable add-ons, Store-managed consumable add-ons, and developer-managed consumable add-ons that are available for purchase from the current app.

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[GetProductInfo](./code/InAppPurchasesAndLicenses_RS1/cs/GetAddOnInfoPage.xaml.cs#GetAddOnInfo)]

-## Get info for add-ons for the current app that the current user is entitled to use
+## Get info for add-ons for the current app that the user is entitled to use

-To get Store product info for add-ons that the current user is entitled to use, use the [GetUserCollectionAsync](https://msdn.microsoft.com/library/windows/apps/mt706580.aspx) method.
+To get Store product info for add-ons that the current user is entitled to use, use the [GetUserCollectionAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetUserCollectionAsync_) method.
 This is an asynchronous method that returns a collection of  [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) objects that represent each of the add-ons.
 You must pass a list of strings to this method that identify the types of add-ons you want to retrieve.
 For a list of the supported string values, see the [ProductKind](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.productkind.aspx) property.

 > [!NOTE]
 > If the app has many add-ons, you can alternatively use the [GetUserCollectionWithPagingAsync](https://msdn.microsoft.com/library/windows/apps/mt706581.aspx) method to use paging to return the add-on results.

-The following example retrieves info for durable add-ons with the specified Store IDs.
+The following example retrieves info for durable add-ons with the specified [Store IDs](in-app-purchases-and-trials.md#store_ids).

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[GetProductInfo](./code/InAppPurchasesAndLicenses_RS1/cs/GetUserCollectionPage.xaml.cs#GetUserCollection)]